khanhtc1202/foundation/code-of-conduct.md

 sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.

+## Our Standards

+Examples of behavior that contributes to a positive environment for our community include:

+* Demonstrating empathy and kindness toward other people
+* Being respectful of differing opinions, viewpoints, and experiences
+* Giving and gracefully accepting constructive feedback
+* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* Focusing on what is best not just for us as individuals, but for the overall community

 Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery